 What happens after the COVID shots?

-COVID vaccination aims to produce an immune response against the spike protein in the form of neutralizing antibodies so that in future SARS-CoV-2 exposures, COVID-19 will be prevented.
+COVID-19 vaccination aims to produce an immune response against the spike protein in the form of neutralizing antibodies so that COVID-19 will be prevented in future SARS-CoV-2 exposures.

-The injected messenger RNA provides instructions to the cells on making the spike proteins.
-Once the spike protein is produced, it migrates to the outside of the cell to be anchored on the cells’ outer surface, where the immune system will recognize it and develop an immune response to it. (antibodies, T cells, B cells).
+The injected messenger RNA instructs the cells to make the spike proteins.
+Once the spike protein is produced, it migrates to the outside of the cell to be anchored on the cell’s outer surface, where the immune system will recognize it and develop an immune response to it (antibodies, T cells, B cells).

 Soluble spike proteins

-Anchoring to the cells is critical because once the spike protein or its pieces in the form of peptides become soluble or float in the bloodstream, they induce inflammation and clot formation in the arteries and capillaries.
-Scientists have found several ways that it happens.
+Anchoring to the cells is critical because once the spike protein or its pieces in peptides become soluble or float in the bloodstream, they induce inflammation and clot formation in the arteries and capillaries.
+Scientists have found several ways in which it happens.

 First is that enzymes called metalloproteinases can cut the MHC1 at their bases.[1]
 Free-floating MHCs are found in patients with systemic lupus erythematosus SLE and cancers.[4][5]